noaht2/simply-typed/README.md

-An implementation of the simply typed lambda calculus in Haskell.
+An implementation of the simply typed lambda calculus in Haskell extended with product types and sum types/ordered pairs and tagged unions.

 To build:
 ```sh